 Using KUDO, you can deploy your applications, give your users the tools they need to operate it, and understand how it's behaving in their environments – all without a PhD in Kubernetes.

-KUDO let’s you configure an operator’s lifecycle using a declarative spec.
+KUDO lets you configure an Operator’s entire lifecycle using a declarative spec, including things like backup/restore.
 You don’t have to write Go unless you want to.

 There's more to life than Kubernetes